WlodekM/textmode-term-sp/README.md

 the manager is the most low-level part of tmt

-it may start programs while providing them with the tty, but that is the only thing that it provides
+it may start programs while providing them with the tty and std, but those are the only things that it provides

 ## ttys